-Exploration
+Exploration activities

-Subsequent to the end of the quarter, the Company announced and commenced a 30,000 metre drill program.
+In February 2018, the Company commenced a 30,000 metre drill program.
 Troilus has engaged the services of Forages Chibougamau Ltée, and drills were mobilized on site February 2nd (see press release dated February 5, 2018 at www.troilusgold.com).
-The program will focus on three primary areas:
+The program is focusing on two primary areas: Z87 and J4 & J5.
+This summer, the Company will be carrying out a summer exploration program mostly focused on the Southwest Zone.
+The key goals and objectives of our exploration program are as follows: